Bearing (mechanical): Stiffness

+Stiffness is the amount that the gap varies when the load on the bearing changes, distinct from the friction of the bearing.

 A second source of motion is elasticity in the bearing itself.
-For example, the balls in a ball bearing are like stiff rubber, and under load deform from round to a slightly flattened shape.
+For example, the balls in a ball bearing are like stiff rubber and under load deform from a round to a slightly flattened shape.
 The race is also elastic and develops a slight dent where the ball presses on it.

-The stiffness of a bearing is how the distance between the parts which are separated by the bearing varies with applied load.
-With rolling element bearings this is due to the strain of the ball and race.
-With fluid bearings it is due to how the pressure of the fluid varies with the gap (when correctly loaded, fluid bearings are typically stiffer than rolling element bearings).
+The stiffness of a bearing is how the distance between the parts separated by the bearing varies with the applied load.
+With rolling element bearings, this is due to the strain of the ball and race.
+With fluid bearings, it is due to how the pressure of the fluid varies with the gap (when correctly loaded, fluid bearings are typically stiffer than rolling element bearings).

+Lubrication

+Some bearings use a thick grease for lubrication, which is pushed into the gaps between the bearing surfaces, also known as packing.
+The grease is held in place by a plastic, leather, or rubber gasket (also called a gland) that covers the inside and outside edges of the bearing race to keep the grease from escaping.
+Bearings may also be packed with other materials.
+Historically, the wheels on railroad cars used sleeve bearings packed with waste or loose scraps of cotton or wool fiber soaked in oil, then later used solid pads of cotton.